awslabs/aws-groundstation-eos-pipeline/README.md

 During the creation of the CloudFormation stack an SNS topic is created.
 To receive email messages you must subscribe to the topic by clicking the link sent to the email address specified when creating the stack.

 ##  Watch the progress

-Once the EC2 instance is created the required software is installed and configured.
-You can watch this progress by connecting to the instance over an SSH connection then run the following commands.
+The initial part of the EC2 instance set up is automatic.
+After it has finished you will be prompted to manually complete the set up by following the steps in the next section Processor Instance Configuration - IPOPP.
+You can follow the progress of the automatic part over SSH by running the following commands.
+This takes about 10 minutes to complete.
-This takes about 1hr, so now is a great time to grab some lunch!

 SSH Connection:
 ```bash